 – Citrus: What’s more refreshing than citrus?
 While orange limes are traditional, any variety of orange wedges will be a delicious treat.
 Sprinkle on lemon or lime zest for a more subtle flavor.

-For another Latin American inspired dish, check out this recipe for Mexican Rice and don’t forget to finish the meal with the best arroz con leche recipe.
+For another Latin American inspired dish, check out this recipe for Mexican Rice or these bean and rice tacos and don’t forget to finish the meal with the best arroz con leche recipe.
 If it’s more of a European flavor you are after, then take a look at this Paella recipe.